colortheory42/level-0/README.md

 ## 🎯 Design Philosophy

-This engine is built on several core principles:
+This project is built on several core principles:

 1. **Build from First Principles**: Everything is constructed from mathematical foundations rather than using high-level frameworks

 2. **Emergent Behavior**: Simple rules create complex, realistic behavior (debris physics, procedural generation)

-3. **Performance Through Simplicity**: Efficient algorithms over brute force (spatial partitioning, near-plane clipping)
+3. **Spatial Honesty**: The space doesn't lie.
+Collision is consistent.
+Physics is predictable.
+Seeds are deterministic.

 4. **Durable Architecture**: Clean separation of concerns makes the codebase maintainable and extensible

+**The absence is intentional.** No monsters, no objectives, no narrative.
+The experience is walking, collision, space, and the player's own relationship to those elements.

 ## 🐛 Troubleshooting